 These monies can be used to support several of the expenses associated with ongoing research activities.
 These include:

-If there is any question about the propriety of paying an expense with these funds, the individual must seek approval from the appropriate fiscal officer and/or academic dean.
+If there is any question about the propriety of paying an expense with these funds, the individual must seek approval from the appropriate fiscal officer.